 - Remove your social security number from your checks, drivers’ licenses, etc.

 - Never leave receipts behind at gas pumps, ATM machines, or bank counters.

 - Send mail in US Postal Service collection boxes rather than in unsecured mailboxes.

-- Arrange for somebody to pick up your mail when you’re going to be gone for a period of time.
+- Arrange for somebody to pick up your mail when you are going to be away for a period of time.

 - Take advantage of on-line banking services that preclude the need for paper-based mailings and statements.